LiuElvin/eBay_ML_Challenge/README.md

   - Training progress is logged using weights and biases via Wandb.

-5. Model performance metrics like precision, recall, F1 score, and accuracy are computing during training and evaluation of epochs.
+5. Model performance metrics like precision, recall, f1-score, and accuracy are computing during training and evaluation of epochs.

   - Evaluation metrics are computed with the seqeval library.